Cliffdale Landfill

 Onsite landfill gas probes indicate methane is present over the lower explosive limit (5% by volume of air); hydrogen sulfide and volatile organic compounds are also present.
 Risk is exceeded for the residential and non-residential worker soil gas to indoor carcinogenic risk and non-carcinogenic hazard quotient in onsite gas probes.

-Methane is present over the lower explosive limit in the soil gas in the backyards of 7 of the 37 properties along Levi Road, Martha Court, Lowell Harris Road, Leslie Drive, and Beverly Drive.
-These backyards share a property line along the western and southern boundary of the landfill.
+There are 37 adjacent properties located along Levi Road, Martha Court, Lowell Harris Road, Leslie Drive, and Beverly Drive.
+These properties share a property line along the western and southern boundary of the landfill.
+Methane is present over the lower explosive limit in the soil gas at 7 of the 37 properties.

 The PRLF Unit is focusing investigative efforts into the residential community surrounding the Site because of the measured methane levels from the landfill and proximity to homes.
-To date, DWM has installed soil-gas probes on 26 of the 37 properties that share a property line with the old landfill.
-Up to two probes are installed on each of those 26 properties.
-Staff are in the process of collecting a gas sample from each gas probe location.
-The soil-gas investigation will be expanded outward as needed to determine the extent of the contamination.
+To date, DWM has installed soil-gas probes on 30 of the 37 properties that share a property line with the old landfill.
+Up to two probes are installed on each of those 30 properties.
+The soil-gas investigation will expand outward as needed to determine the extent of the contamination.

 Documents and data for the site, including investigation results, will be posted to the following link: Site Documents – Cumberland County/Cliffdale LF